 Workshop at a Glance

-- One-day workshop on Longitudinal Data Collection (LDC 2019)
+- Workshop on Longitudinal Data Collection (LDC 2019)

 - Co-located with the ACM UbiComp conference (UbiComp 2019)

-The workshop will offer a professional space for researchers to share ideas, approaches, methods, tools, frameworks, and other insights that enable the collection of reliable and valid longitudinal mobile, wearable, and ubiquitous data.
+The workshop offers a professional space for researchers to share ideas, approaches, methods, tools, frameworks, and other insights that enable the collection of reliable and valid longitudinal mobile, wearable, and ubiquitous data.
 We aim:

 - To present and discuss state of the art methods for longitudinal mobile, wearable, and ubiquitous data collection in human subject studies.

 - To discuss ideas to minimize participants’ burden while maximizing their retention in studies contributing relevant data to support study results that will create value for researchers and participants alike.

 - To map the challenges into the implications for the design of human subject studies that will drive this line of research in the coming years.

 - To foster collaboration among researchers working in this area.

 The workshop welcomed contributions and discussions focused on the methods, tools, and frameworks for collection, analysis, and interpretation of human subjects’ mobile, wearable, and ubiquitous data obtained over long periods: